Can I Get an EIN Before LLC?: Everything You Need to Know

 How To Obtain an EIN for Your LLC?

 An EIN for an LLC can be granted online fairly easily.
-Business owners should start by researching the terminology associated with an EIN in order to become more familiar with the process.
-There are a few steps to follow in order to obtain an EIN for your LLC.
+Business owners should start by researching the terminology associated with an EIN to become more familiar with the process.
+There are a few steps to follow to obtain an EIN for your LLC.

 - Prepare your information: Be prepared to answer complex questions regarding your company and its owners.

 - Assign a responsible party: Remember that an LLC may have many members, but only one can be the responsible party for an EIN application.
 Owners should come together to designate one partner to hold the title as the responsible party.
 Personal information for this named individual will be required during the EIN application process.

 - Apply online for an EIN: An EIN can be obtained via the IRS Online EIN Application.
 The processing time typically takes about 30 minutes.
 Normal business hours are from 7 a.m. to 10 p.m.
 PST.
 The IRS no longer provides telephone support for EIN applicants.

 - Receive the EIN documents: If applying online, you‘ll receive an email letting you know that your application has been processed.
 The IRS will then send your official EIN documents through traditional mail delivery.